KrishnaMehta123/Suggestedits/docs/Krishna is testing - Suggest Edit/test-doc.md

       </td>

       <td>
         <p>This event is tracked when a user clicks on a link from a marketing campaign that has a UTM parameter defined on it.
-This event is also tracked when a CleverTap-integrated attribution platform, such as Branch or Apsalar, sends this information to CleverTap.</p>
+Charged Event Personalization This event is also tracked when a CleverTap-integrated attribution platform, such as Branch or Apsalar, sends this information to CleverTap.</p>
       </td>

       <td>